Kinahan Organised Crime Group: Background

 In February 2023, a raid on a business in the Long Mile Road area of Dublin led to the seizure of equipment, the arrest of eight people and 40 kg of cocaine.
 Over 2,000 containers of nitric oxide were seized, as well as €78,000 in cash, a hydraulic drugs press, communications devices, mixing agent and a money counter.
 Two of those arrested were later released.

 Edin Gačanin, who is involved in organised crime in Bosnia and Herzegovina, was sanctioned in 2023 by the US, which cited "close links" to Daniel Kinahan after broken encrypted chats showed how the Kinahan cartel was involved in a €350m coke plot.
 The US named Daniel Kinahan, his father Christy Kinahan Snr and Christy Kinahan Jnr as the three key players of the Kinahan gang.

 The Kinahan cartel had been living openly and running their operations from Dubai, enjoying the immunity that the city offers to organised crime groups.
-The cartel maintains ties with the regime, along with financial links with powerful Dubai families.
+The cartel maintains ties with the authorities, along with financial links with powerful Dubai families.
 Multiple companies were set by the group in Dubai to offer business services and to trade textiles, clothing and food.
 An investigation revealed that the businesses were being used to supply drugs, including cocaine, heroin, and others, and to launder dirty money.
 Despite keeping a low profile, they ran the business as usual in Dubai.
 A number of meetings are held by the Kinahan family with their criminal associates in Dubai.
 In October 2024, Sean Gerard McGovern was arrested by the Interpol notice in Dubai.
 Fearing McGovern's extradition to Ireland, the cartel laid out a detailed plan to move out from Dubai to Russia.
 On 21 October, Ireland signed an extradition treaty with the UAE.
 On 29 May 2025, McGovern was extradited from the UAE to Ireland and was subsequently arrested and charged with murder.

 They laundered money via the Smart and TGR networks.